School Closing Information

 Question: Is it possible school could be delayed due to weather?

 Answer: Yes.
-The district may implement a one or two-hour delay depending upon weather conditions.
+The district may implement a one or two-hour delay, depending upon weather conditions.
 It is important for parents to know that if a delay is announced, they need to continue to check the media and website for updated information.
-In scenarios where power does not get restored, a fog does not lift, or road conditions do not improve, delays may turn into closures.
-In the event of a delay, please stay tuned to your local media and the district's website as the delay may evolve into a closure.
+In scenarios where, for example, power does not get restored, a fog does not lift, or road conditions do not improve, delays may turn into closures.
+In the event of a delay, communication systems detailed above will be used.

 Question: If the start of a school day must be delayed, how will the day run?